Kerry Coombs

-Kerry Coombs (born September 9, 1961) is an American football coach who was most recently the special teams coordinator and cornerbacks coach at the University of Cincinnati.
-Previously, Coombs was an assistant coach for the Tennessee Titans of the National Football League (NFL) in 2018 and 2019 and the defensive coordinator for the Ohio State Buckeyes from 2020 to 2021.
+Kerry Coombs (born September 9, 1961) is an American football coach, currently the special teams coordinator at the University of Michigan.
+Previously, Coombs was an assistant coach for the Tennessee Titans of the National Football League (NFL) in 2018 and 2019, the defensive coordinator for Ohio State from 2020 to 2021, and the special teams coordinator for Cincinnati from 2022 to 2024.

 Coaching career

 High school (1983–2006)

 Coombs was a member of the University of Dayton's 1980 Division III National Championship team while studying secondary education.
 After graduation, he became an assistant coach at two Cincinnati area high schools.
 In 1989, he accepted the position of head coach at Loveland High School in Loveland, Ohio.

 Two years later, he accepted the position of head coach at Colerain High School in Cincinnati, the high school from which he graduated in 1979.
 In 16 seasons under his leadership, the Colerain Cardinals football team went to ten state playoffs, including five state semifinal berths.
 In 2004, his team went undefeated (15–0) and won the Division I state championship.
 During his reign, Colerain won seven consecutive Greater Miami Conference championships from 2000 to 2006.
 Coombs had a 161–34 record as head coach.